 At various points, MA TCD students work collectively with students from across Central’s postgraduate portfolio, emerging theatre practitioners and scholars with a range of specialisms and interests.
 Learning opportunities include seminars and lectures, classwork, independent research, group work and field study in and around London or other cities.

 Information for international students

-Central holds international auditions/interviews in New York, San Francisco, Sydney, Santiago, Sao Paulo, Singapore and Bogota.
+Central holds international auditions/interviews.
 Please see Central’s website for details.
-To book an place please email email@example.com.
-If you are unable to attend in person, you may be offered the opportunity of a distance audition/interview.
+To book a place please email email@example.com.
+If you are unable to attend in person, the course admissions tutor may offer you the opportunity of a distance audition/interview.

 Qualification and course duration